t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 |                                              |
 |            Edge Computing Domain             |
 +----------------------------------------------+
 ~~~~~~~~~~~~~~~~~~~
-{: artwork-align="center" #rl-fig1 title="Model of IoT Edge Computing (Distributed devices-based)"}
+{: artwork-align="center" #rl-fig2 title="Example: Machine Learning over a Distributed IoT Edge Computing System"}

-In the above model, the edge computing domain is composed of IoT edge gateways and IoT end devices (computing node) and possibly is connected with a remote/cloud network (northbound connectivity), and with a service operator's system.
+In the above example of system, the edge computing domain is composed of IoT edge gateways and IoT end devices which are also used as computing nodes.
+Edge computing domains are connected with a remote/cloud network, and with their respective service operator's system.
-IoT end devices (computing node) provide multiple logical functions, or components, which may not all be present in a given system with distributed fashion.
-The processing capabilities in the IoT end devices are less than those of IoT edge gateways and it may require the support of IoT edge gateways.
-For example, the training process for AI services is executed at IoT edge gateways or cloud networks and the prediction(inference) services is executed in the IoT end devices.
+IoT end devices/computing nodes provide logical functions, as part of a distributed machine learning application.
+The processing capabilities in IoT end devices being limited, they require the support of other nodes: the training process for AI services is executed at IoT edge gateways or cloud networks and the prediction (inference) service is executed in the IoT end devices.

 We now attempt to enumerate major edge computing domain components.
 They are here loosely organized into OAM, functional and application components, with the understanding that the distinction between these classes may not always be clear, depending on actual system architectures.
 Some representative research challenges are associated with those functions.
 We used input from co-authors, IRTF attendees and comprehensive reviews such as {{Yousefpour}}.

-## OAM Components
+## OAM Components {#sec-components}

 Edge computing OAM goes beyond the network-related OAM functions listed in {{RFC6291}}.
 Besides infrastructure (network, storage and computing resources), edge computing systems can also include computing environments (for VMs, software containers, functions), IoT end devices, data and code.